schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Nonsense Phosphorus

-A camera operator complains at a foolish entryway.
+A cameran operator complains at a foolish entryway.

 ## Republic